taurandat/SDC/P3_BehavioralCloning/README.md

 ### 3. Training and parameter tuning

-This is a regression problem so our goal is to minimize the Mean Square Error of the vehicle control output.
+This is a regression problem so our goal is to minimize the **Mean Square Error** (MSE) of the vehicle control output.

 We used `fit_generator` API of the Keras library for training our model, as the training data was too large to fit into our memory.